kevinctofel/blog2/content/post/2020-06-06-getting-javascript-y-with-apis-even-if-its-hard-to-secure-the-keys.md

 Sure, you can [hide the key on the backend if you want to use a JavaScript framework](https://medium.com/better-programming/how-to-hide-your-api-keys-c2b952bc07e6).
 Or you could create your own API plugin to call; [here's an example of doing so in WordPress](https://gomakethings.com/keeping-api-credentials-secret-with-vanilla-javascript/).
 Google's own API best practices suggest [limiting the API calls to a specified web page or domain](https://developers.google.com/maps/api-key-best-practices): That won't hide the keys but they'll be useless from any other domain.
 Unfortunately, the API I'm using doesn't offer me that option, else I'd use it.

 Again, there are ways to hide the keys from the frontend user but all of the ones I've seen require some backend functionality.
 There seems to be no true way to do this in a basic web app solely using native JavaScript and that shocks me.

+[^1]: I'm still researching how to embed a script in a blog post; with the pages written in Markdown and then converted to HTML, I don't yet see an easy way to add scripts since Markdown is generally ignoring them.